- Live Rates

 Before we dive in to reasons why buying may be a better idea, it may be helpful to understand why some people may want to rent.
 Here are some potential benefits to renting:

 When we’re comparing upfront expenditures, renting is favored over buying.
 In most cases, considering the purchase of the home itself with the down payment and closing costs, renting can be more affordable, at least in the short term.
-If you need a place to live and don’t have decent sized cash reserves beyond making a rental deposit, renting is usually the better option.
+If you need a place to live and don’t have decent sized cash reserves beyond making a rental deposit, renting may be a decent option.

-There can be extra costs of homeownership such as property taxes, the responsibility of taking care of the yard, and fixing functional issues if anything goes wrong with the house.
+There can be extra costs of homeownership that you wouldn’t have to worry about with renting, such as property taxes, maintenance, and repairs.
 With renting, you don’t have to worry about that stuff or take on any of the financial burdens of home maintenance.
 Just call the landlord and he or she will deal with it.

 You also have more liquidity with renting.
 Most homeowners put a large chunk, often the majority of their savings into their real estate purchase.
 In this case, a lot of your money is tied up in your investment, making it difficult to get to quickly.
 Renting can provide you with more flexibility and other investment options.